yeojz/fusedthought-blog/pages/about.md

 -->

-#Hi!!
+#Aloha!!

-I'm **Gerald**, currently a student as well as a web developer.
-This place serves as my blog as well as online technology playround.
+I'm **Gerald**, currently a student, web developer as well as an infrequent blogger.

 Here are some links to other profiles: